 What Defenses are Commonly Used in Methamphetamine Drug Cases?

-If you’re facing charges of methamphetamine possession, distribution, or manufacturing, consult a criminal defense attorney at Berry Law right away.
-An experienced attorney can help you understand the nature of the charges against you, the weight of the evidence supporting those charges, and possible defense strategies.
+If you’re facing charges of methamphetamine possession, distribution, or manufacturing, consult a criminal defense attorney at Berry Law.
+An experienced attorney can help you understand the nature of the charges against you, the evidence supporting those charges, and possible defense strategies.
 Common defenses used to fight felony drug charges include:

 Fourth Amendment Violations

-Meth charges in Nebraska have frequently stemmed from Interstate-80 drug stops.
+Meth charges in Nebraska frequently stem from Interstate-80 drug stops.
 Many drug-related arrests are a result of unlawful traffic stops or vehicle profiling that leads to illegal search and seizure.

 A defense attorney may challenge whether a client’s Fourth Amendment rights were violated during the traffic stop.
 If a court finds that the accused was subjected to an unlawful traffic stop, any evidence found during that stop may be suppressed in court or charges dropped altogether.

-If a criminal defense attorney can show that the drugs in question were for the defendant’s own personal use, and not for distribution to others, a court may order the defendant into a substance abuse treatment program instead of sentencing him or her to prison.
+If a criminal defense attorney can show that the drugs in question were for the defendant’s own personal use, and not for distribution to others, the charges and penalties are not as severe as if the defendant was distributing it.